 - Work part time while attending school part time

 If you don't work full time, you may be losing money by going to college — a situation known as opportunity cost.
-However, it's quite possible that having a degree will ultimately earn you more money in the long run.
+However, it's quite possible that having a degree can ultimately earn you more money in the long run.
 Regardless, you need to know how much you're realistically able to work during the school year, what your expenses are, and whether there's a difference between those two.
 Learn more about financial prep in our How to Pay for College guide.

-Compared with the traditional teenagers, far more middle-aged students are married.
-Being in college while balancing a marriage can be difficult, as Milligan knows firsthand.
+Compared with the traditional teenagers, far more middle-aged or older students are married.
+Being in college over 40 or 50 while balancing a marriage can be difficult, as Milligan knows firsthand.

 "My wife sometimes has felt like I'm ignoring her or not taking care of my responsibilities as a husband and father," says Milligan, who's now 48 and went back to college after doing physical labor for 30 years and getting injured.